ChuckHend/blk-tx-decoder/README.md

-This is a simple bitcoin block parser tools.
+This is a simple bitcoin block parser tools. which is a fork of block chain tools.

 - Support Segwit block.
 - Address has been encoded by Base58.